...

 Also, out of all the other onsen facilities at Nyūtō Onsen, Kuroyu Onsen offers its customers a choice to cook for themselves.
 This option is particularly attractive to those with a limited travel budget.
 You will need to bring your own ingredients to cook (pre-made meals or bento boxes might be the easiest option as there will be a microwave for you to use (^_-)-☆).

 The Kuroyu Onsen’s outdoor onsen pools, whether it is mixed-gender or not, all have spectacular views of the mountains in the distance and are even more stunning during the autumn season!
-But unfortunately, they don’t have any private onsen pools available.
-Nevertheless, if you do decide to drop by and use the Kuroyu Onsen, your skin will still be as smooth as a baby’s afterwards (≧▽≦)!
+If you do decide to drop by and use the Kuroyu Onsen, your skin will still be as smooth as a baby’s afterwards (≧▽≦)!

 As Kuroyu Onsen is buried deep in the mountain, it only opens from mid-April to early November each year.
 Booking can be made through Kuroyu Onsen’s website HERE.